-Security experts have long debated how Random Agent Spoofer can prove its effectiveness.
+Security experts have long debated how User-Agent Switcher and Manager can prove its effectiveness.

-They believe that Random Agent Spoofer along with all other similar add-ons that promise users to prevent privacy issues such as Browser Fingerprinting don’t have enough about them to provide total security from such problem.
+They believe that User-Agent Switcher and Manager along with all other similar add-ons that promise users to prevent privacy issues such as Browser Fingerprinting don’t have enough about them to provide total security from such problem.

 There is no doubt about the fact that unmodified and standard web browser like the one we mentioned before, the Tor Browser, provides more protection than all the mainstream browsers.

 If the user is using several add-ons via the web browser then that makes the user more unique.